PX4/NuttX/misc/buildroot/configs/README.txt

 h8300_config
 	Builds an H8/300 toolchain using gcc 3.4.6

+i486-defconfig-4.3.3
+	Builds an i486 cross development toolchain using gcc 4.3.3.
+Why would you want such a thing?
+On Linux, of course, such a thing is not needed because you can use the installed GCC to build i486 ELF binaries.
+But that will not work under Cygwin!
+The Cygwin toolchain (and probably MinGW), build DOS MZ format executables (i.e., .exe files).
+That is probably not usable for most NuttX targets.
+Instead, you should use this i486-elf-gcc to generate true ELF binaries under Cygwin.

 m32c_defconfig_4.2.4
 m32c_defconfig_4.3.3
 	Build a toolchain for use with the M16C port using eith gcc 4.2.4 or 4.3.3